-Darrius Smith begins his seventh year as a Villanova assistant in 2013.
-Smith will coach the Wildcat running backs and his recruiting area will primarily consist of South Florida, including Miami and Tampa.
+Darrius Smith begins his eighth year as a Villanova assistant in 2014.
+Smith will coach the Wildcats running backs and his recruiting area will primarily consist of South Florida, including Miami and Tampa.
 He also recruits North Florida and Georgia.

 In 2010, Smith guided junior running back Aaron Ball to third team All-CAA honors for the second consecutive season.
 Ball finished his Villanova career second in school history in rushing yards with 2,916.
 In 2008, Smith was instrumental in helping Ball tally a 1,000 yard rushing season when he finished with 1,081 yards rushing and a team-best 13 touchdowns.
 For his efforts in 2008, Ball was named second team All-CAA.

 In his first season on the Main Line in 2007, Smith guided two Wildcats to All-Conference distinction.
 Senior tight end Matt Sherry was a first team All-CAA choice, while running back Matt Dicken was a third team honoree.
 Sherry was also chosen in the NFL Draft as he was a sixth-round selection of the Cincinnati Bengals.

 Smith arrived at Villanova from Northeastern University where he coached from 2004-06.
 After coaching wide receivers his first year at Northeastern, he served as the team's running backs coach the last two seasons.
 Prior to his stint at Northeastern, Smith was the running backs at James Madison from 2002-04.
 During the summer of 2005, he earned a NFL Minority Coaching Fellowship with the Pittsburgh Steelers.